Palin pans Julianne Moore in "Game Change" film

 The movie review came up during a NBC "Today Show" panel discussion on whether Ashton Kutcher was the right actor to play the late Apple chief Steve Jobs.

 "Do any of you have experience of people being paid a lot of money to pretend they're you?"
-Palin asked the other panelists.
+Palin asked the other panellists.

 When the question of Moore's portrayal of Palin came up, Palin made a thumbs-down gesture, but said she hadn't seen the HBO film about the 2008 election, in which she was Republican presidential candidate John McCain's vice presidential running mate.